thelukemccarthy/talks-and-workshops/blockchain-devloper-into/README.md

 1. Open a new terminal
 1. Change directory to ```blockchain/blockchain-devloper-into/bombproof-blockchain-blog```
 1. Start the application suite with batect ```./batect website-start```
-1. In a browser go to http://localhost:3000 You should see a very basic blogging website
+1. In a browser go to http://localhost:3000 you should see a very basic blogging website
 1. In a browser go to http://localhost:5001/webui
     #### Please Note
     * The first load of http://localhost:5001/webui may take more than a minute to load